Velociraptor45/Xipona/readme.md

 And there is more on the horizon!
 Check out the [GitHub Milestones](https://github.com/Velociraptor45/ProjectHermes-ShoppingList/milestones) to get a glimps at what's coming soon 👀

 ## Setup in Docker
-To run all required services in containers, Dockerfiles and docker-compose files are provided.
-Since v0.7.0 Docker Secrets are being used and thus the services must be started via a stack deploy on a Docker Swarm.
-Starting via docker-compose is not supported anymore.
+To run all required services in containers, Dockerfiles and docker-compose files are provided for both `docker compose` and `docker stack deploy`.
+They can be found under *Docker/Compose*.

 ### Prerequisits
 Prepare the following things: